 Any of the above mentioned signals can be used to trigger the gate.
 The output of the CMPx can be synchronized to the Timer1 clock or left asynchronous.
-For more information, refer to the "Comparator Output Synchronization" section in the "CMP - Comparator Module" chapter.
+For more information refer to the "Comparator Output Synchronization" section.

-22.6.3 Timer1 Gate Toggle Mode
+23.7.3 Timer1 Gate Toggle Mode